olimsaidov/research/evolution-analysis/diagrams/data-flow.md

 # Data Flow Diagram

 ## Overview
-This diagram illustrates the complete data flow through the Jarima platform, from initial violation capture to final reward distribution.
+This diagram illustrates the complete data flow through the E-Jarima platform, from initial violation capture to final reward distribution.
 It shows how data transforms and moves through various processing stages, creating value at each step.

 ## Main Data Flow